Xing Hua Mixed-Use Development

 I welcome the development of this parcel, and I appreciate the components of the development that are required for this parcel.
 We need tasteful and diversified developments in the downtown core, and this project meets those needs.
 Thanks to the Planning Commission and City for moving this forward.

-30YrResident over 4 years ago
+30YrResident almost 5 years ago

 characters left